wangxx1412/community/README.md

 ## Functionalities

-- Fetch Communities and Homes from RESTApis
+- Fetch and display communities and homes data from RESTApis
 - Sort Communities results alphabetically
 - User can filter results based on group
 - Mobile-friendly